This post may contain affiliate links. Check out our disclosure for more information.

 2. Sell up unique features and upgrades

-Did you do any custom work on your RV, whether via furniture, solar panels, or something else?
+Know your floor plan, and did you do any custom work on your RV, whether via furniture, solar panels, or something else?

 When putting together your listing and talking to buyers, sell these unique features up.
 They’re things they won’t likely find in the same RV, which gives you an advantage over other sellers.